Sima Yue: Domination over Emperor Huai

 For all of Sima Yue's assertion of authority, he could not stop Han-Zhao, under its generals Liu Cong the Prince of Chu (the son of Han's emperor Liu Yuan), Liu Yao the Prince of Shi'an (Liu Yuan's nephew), Wang Mi, and Shi Le, from disrupting Jin rule throughout northern and central China and capturing Jin cities and towns.
 Sima Teng was killed by rebels in Ye, while Mo, Lüe and Rui were not as cooperative as Yue had expected them to be, being more interested in consolidating their own territories.
-Yue and his allies were able to defeat Han on numerous occasions, such as in late 309, when he managed to fight off a joint attack by Liu Cong and Wang on Luoyang, but their forces were gradually wearing out while rebel groups in the north continued to attach themselves to the Han.
+Yue and his allies were able to defeat Han on numerous occasions, such as in late 309, when he managed to fight off a joint attack by Liu Cong and Wang on Luoyang, but their forces were gradually worn out while rebel groups in the north continued to attach themselves to the Han.

 After Liu Yuan died in 310 and was succeeded by Liu Cong, Han renewed its attacks on the Luoyang region.
 Meanwhile, Sima Yue continued to alienate other generals and officials, and when Liu Kun, the military commander of Bing (并州, roughly modern Shanxi) proposed to him the plan of an attack on the Han capital Pingyang (平陽, in modern Linfen, Shanxi) in conjunction with the powerful Xianbei chieftain Tuoba Yilu the Duke of Dai, Sima Yue was fearful of backstabbing attack by some of these warlords and therefore unable to accept Liu's plan.
 Indeed, when Emperor Huai and Sima Yue sent out calls for the various governors to come to Luoyang's aid later that year, there were few responses.
 Sima Yue became uncertain of himself, and late in 310 left Luoyang with virtually all of the central government's remaining troops, along with a large number of officials, effectively stripping Luoyang and Emperor Huai bare of their defenses, except for a small detachment commanded by Sima Yue's subordinate He Lun (何倫), intended as much to monitor as to protect Emperor Huai.
 From that point on, Luoyang was left even without a police force and became largely a city abandoned to bandits and thugs.

+Emperor Huai soon entered into a plan with Gou Xi, the military commander of Qing Province (青州, modern central and eastern Shandong), who had been dissatisfied with Sima Yue, to overthrow Sima Yue's yoke.
+Sima Yue discovered this plan, but was unable to wage a campaign against Gou.
+He grew ill in his anger and distress, and died in April 311.